Chant: The Human & the Holy: Content and recording

 Unlike her previous releases, Chant: The Human & the Holy was a collection of chants combined with Rimes's own singing voice.
 "I lead singalongs all the time and I thought I would really love to mix the chanting with my music and be able to teach it," she told Reuters.
 Rimes said she came up with the idea while practicing mediation.
 As she was meditating, she would feel melodies and words "rise up" and she would hit "record" on her smartphone to save it.
 The album contained a total of 12 tracks.
 All of the songs on the project were co-written by Rimes, along with long-time musical collaborator Darrell Brown.
 One of the tracks Rimes highlighted in an interview with Billboard was "Sing Love into the World".
 In an interview with the magazine, she commented, "The song is calling on me to put my love into action, and then it is asking the listener to do the same with their heart."

 Release and promotion

 To promote the record, Rimes released the single "Sing Love into the World" on November 18, 2020.
 It was followed by "My Heart" on Thursday, November 19, 2020.
 A lyric video was also created to promote "Sing Love into the World".
 CHANT: The Human & the Holy was released on November 20, 2020, on EverLe Records and was distributed by the Thirty Tigers label.
 The album was offered to digital and streaming platforms including Apple Music.

 Track listing

-All songs are written by Darrell Brown and LeAnn Rimes.
+All songs are written by Darrell Brown and LeAnn Rimes, except Tracks 3-6 written by LeAnn Rimes.